-Marc currently works for the Prince George’s County Planning Department as a transportation planner.
+Marc currently works for Symmetra Design as a senior transportation planner.
 Prior to this, he spent several years working in local planning in Washington State, Nevada and the DC Metro Area.
 He also worked for the George Soros Foundation in West Africa and for several firms in economic consulting.
 He holds a master’s degree from the University of Pennsylvania in Urban Planning and a B.A. from The American University in International Relations.
 Marc is also a returned Peace Corps Volunteer.

 Vice President for Communications: Lindsay Smith.
 Lindsay is a planning and food systems consultant; currently working with the Metropolitan Washington Council of Governments to develop a Regional Food Systems Program.
 She is serving her third term on the NCAC-APA Board.
 Prior to independent consulting, Lindsay practiced planning in the Prince George’s County, MD.
 She’s also consulted on land conservation, served as a coordinator for the Montgomery County Food Council, and consulted with philanthropy on strengthening regional food systems and improving food access.
 In July 2018, she graduated from VALOR, an agricultural leadership development program in the Commonwealth of Virginia.
 Lindsay holds a master’s in urban planning and a master’s in environmental policy from the University of Michigan.